Skip to main content

 The term “Right to Repair” is pretty self-explanatory; it refers to the concept of allowing anyone who purchased a product, whether a consumer or business owner, to freely repair and maintain their products.

-The movement for new legislation was spurred on by automotive consumers protection agencies and the automotive repair industry, but has quickly been adopted by all consumer rights organizations as many industrially produced devices and machines have become more and more complex.
+The movement for new legislation was spurred on by automotive consumer protection agencies and the automotive repair industry, but has quickly been adopted by all consumer rights organizations as many industrially produced devices and machines have become more and more complex.

 The goals of the right to repair laws are simply to make repairs more affordable and to encourage competition.
 Consumer protection advocates argue that companies should be required to adhere to the following guidelines: